hotdoy/grav-theme-wheat/README.md

 - Test your setup using your favorite browser and going to your local webroot (something like `127.0.0.1/myproject`).
 If everything goes well, Grav will prompt you to create an account.
 At this point, you can consider the whole operation a success.
 - Login into the admin panel, go to "Themes" and activate your new theme.
-- Create a new branch named `develop` and publish it.

 ## Setting up a domain on your localhost and virtualhost